 The other theme in conjunction was whether we could tell the Russian River Pinot Noir from the Marsannay Pinot Noir.
 The Brunello was added as a wild card that was expected to hinder (in other words, to challenge) our sense of taste.

 The result was miserable in terms of our excellence in tasting good wines.
 We could successfully categorize the two Bordeaux-type wines from the others and identify the Russian river as a Pinot Noir.
 One fault was the Marsannay and the Brunello were reversed.
 The Marsannay showed, unexpectedly from pinot noir grape, a strong structure and its rich taste and thus the Brunello was considered as the Pino Noir.
+The Brunello worked very well as the hindrance in that sense.

 More than worse, the total evaluation results turned out deceptive since the Chateau Mont-Perat and the Overture were reversed also.